complight/presentation_yicheng_zhan_ucl_26_nov_2024/Master_Slides/slides.md

 </style>

 <!--
-The problem we faced in this project was the need for real-time generation of multi-color holograms, without the need for heavy computational resources.
+The problem we faced in this project was the need for real-time generation of multi-color holograms.
 Compared with the traditional single color hologram, Multicolor hologram is an emerging hologram type.
 Single-color holograms use a time-sequential approach.
 On the other hand, Multi-color holograms simultaneously use multiple color primaries, modulating all colors at once. which offers Improved brightness levels, and enhanced color reproduction.

-Here in our 2-D multicolour optimisation we define an extra variable in our optimisation function l(p,t) Which represents the peak brightness of a specific color primary at a specific subframe, typically holographic display has three colour primaries and three sub frames.

 Naively, when we pile up multiple colour primaries in the traditional 2D hologram it will create a visual artifacts.
 You can also boost the brightness level by using more power of the laser but it may hurt your eyes.